Burglar alarms and home security

 You can read more about what burglar alarm installers recommended to us, as well as how their advice varied, on our burglar alarm and installation page.

-In addition to a receiving centre being made aware your alarm is going off, this type of contract means the police will also be contacted by the receiving centre.
-If you would like this kind of contract, it's important to check that the company is registered with the local police force.
+If you would like this kind of contract, it's important to check that the company you choose is registered with the local police force.

 If your system has three false alarms (four in Scotland) in 12 months, you’re struck off the police register, and they won’t respond if the alarm goes off.

-It's worth noting that paying for this service won't guarantee the police will come out.
-One police officer we spoke to, DCI Taylor, said that whether police go to your home - and how quickly - depends on what other incidents are happening and what other resources are available.
-‘If we're fairly certain there's someone in the premises, it's a higher priority.’
+It's worth noting that paying for this service doesn't guarantee that the police will come out.
+One police officer we spoke to, DCI Taylor, said that whether police go to your home - and how quickly - depends on what other incidents are happening at the time, and what resources are available.
+He said: ‘If we're fairly certain there's someone in the premises, it's a higher priority.’